Updated 2 days ago

 However, Azure AD and MSOnline cmdlets are being deprecated in favor of the Microsoft Graph API.
 Therefore, sticking to these Azure AD cmdlets for retrieving devices is not advisable!

-Script Highlights
+Script Highlights:

 • The script can be executed with MFA-enabled accounts too.

-Azure AD devices report sample output
+Entra ID devices report sample output

 The exported report contains the following attributes of devices: